Observation before interpretation.

 A scientific instrument for pet owners

-Upload a ten-second clip.
-A multimodal AI documents body language, vocalization, and context the way a veterinary behaviorist would — then translates it into plain English.
+Upload one photo.
+A multimodal AI documents body language, vocal context, and posture the way a board-certified behaviorist would — then translates it into plain English with an owner action plan you can use today.

 § 01 · The premise

-Most pet translator apps are entertainment products — cartoon translations that monetize through weekly subscription rugpulls.
+Most "pet translator" apps are entertainment products — cartoon translations that monetize through weekly-trial rugpulls.
 We built the opposite: a clinical instrument that documents what it sees in your pet's body language, weighs the context you provide, and returns the kind of analysis a board-certified behaviorist would write in a session note.

 § 02 · How we think about it

-The model documents tail carriage, ear angle, jaw tension, pupil dilation, posture, and vocal pitch first, then reasons from there.
+The model documents tail carriage, ear angle, jaw tension, pupil dilation, posture, and vocal context first — then reasons from there.
 No cartoon mind-reading.
-Every analysis shows the markers it found.
+Every report shows the markers it found.

-Every report carries a confidence score, calibrated against the clarity of the signals.
+Every report carries a confidence score calibrated against signal clarity.
 Short clip, poor lighting, ambiguous markers — you'll see a lower number, not a confident guess.

 If the AI sees signs of pain, illness, or distress that need a veterinarian, it stops and tells you.
 We are emphatically not a diagnostic tool — and we say so out loud.